Understanding the Role of Hunting

 Lead Poisoning is the Biggest Threat to California Condors

 Numerous scientific studies have reached a consensus: lead poisoning is the biggest threat facing the successful recovery of the California condor.
-Semi-annual test results show that the majority of free-flying condors at Pinnacles National Park have blood lead levels that exceed 10 ug/dL, which is the same threshold used by the Center for Disease Control as an initial warning sign that a human child is at risk.
-Some condors have been measured with blood lead levels as high as 570 ug/dL, a value that would potentially kill a human.
+Semi-annual test results show that the majority of free-flying condors at Pinnacles National Park have blood lead levels that exceed 10 ug/dL (micrograms per deciliter), which is the same threshold used by the Center for Disease Control as an initial warning sign that a human child is at risk.
+Some condors have been measured with blood lead levels higher than 800 ug/dL, a value that would potentially kill a human.
 By the time condors at Pinnacles reach breeding age of 7 years old, almost all of them have received emergency, life-saving chelation treatment at least once.
 Numerous condors in the flock have now required multiple chelation cycles.